nqhed/awesome-frontend-structure/README.md

 We have applied the Wrapper Pattern in the `/presentation/components` and `/lib` folders to improve code efficiency and maintainability.
 This approach saves time and reduces technical debt by centralizing common behaviors and styles.

-**Benefits:**

 ✅ Benefits of the Wrapper Pattern:

-🔹 Encapsulation – Keep styles and behavior in one place, making updates easier.
+🔹 **Encapsulation** – Keep styles and behavior in one place, making updates easier.

-🔹 Centralized Theming – Ensure a consistent design across the app.
+🔹 **Centralized Theming** – Ensure a consistent design across the app.

-🔹 Maintainability – Manage UI imports from a single source, reducing redundancy.
+🔹 **Maintainability** – Manage UI imports from a single source, reducing redundancy.

-🔹 Scalability – Easily add new features like logging, authentication, or permissions.
+🔹 **Scalability** – Easily add new features like logging, authentication, or permissions.

-🔹 Future-Proofing – Simplifies UI library migrations by wrapping external components.
+🔹 **Future-Proofing** – Simplifies UI library migrations by wrapping external components.

 ## ⁉️ Why Does It Not Fully Follow Domain-Driven Design or Clean Architecture?